rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

   selector: ingresscontroller.operator.openshift.io/deployment-ingresscontroller=default
 ```

-As we can check, our previous route doesn't work properly (503 error received), because the label into our namespace of "environment: dmz" is not applied:
+As we can check, our previous route doesn't work properly (503 error received), because the label "environment: dmz" is not applied to our namespace:

 ```
 # curl -I cakephp-mysql-example-test-sharding.apps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com